chromaui/learnstorybook.com/content/intro-to-storybook/react/ja/data.md

 };

 /*
- * ストアはここで作成されます。
+ * The store is created here.
- * Redux Toolkitのスライスについて詳しくはドキュメントを参照してください:
+ * You can read more about Redux Toolkit's slices in the docs:
  * https://redux-toolkit.js.org/api/createSlice
  */
 const TasksSlice = createSlice({